How to get rid of PMI: Removing private mortgage insurance

 Check your refinance eligibility

-Refinancing to get rid of PMI can cut your mortgage costs by a large margin and save money for months or years to come.
+Refinancing to get rid of PMI can cut your mortgage costs by a large margin and save you money for months or years to come.
 In addition to dropping mortgage insurance, you could potentially lower your rate and save on interest over the life of the loan.

 Erik J. Martin